 From January 2019 a natural person has the opportunity to open an Entrepreneur Account in LHV Pank and fulfil his or her tax liability according to the Simplified Business Income Taxation Act.

-Entrepreneur Account is intended to simplify the tax liability for the payments received for the provision of services or for the sale of goods from one natural person to another natural person.
+Entrepreneur Account is intended to simplify the tax liability for the payments received for the provision of services from one natural person to another natural person or for the sale of goods to a natural or legal person.

-An Entrepreneur Account owner sees all the received payments and tax calculation in the e-Tax/e-Customs ("Data from employers" – "Entrepreneurship account").
+An Entrepreneur Account owner sees all the received payments and tax calculation in the e-MTA (‘Registers and inqueries’ – ‘My inqueries’ – ‘Entrepreneurship account’).